The 20 Best Paramyotonia Congenita Doctors in The United States

 English

-Chad Heatwole is a Neurologist in Rochester, New York.
+Chad Heatwole is a Neurologist practicing medicine in Rochester, New York.
 Dr. Heatwole is rated as an Elite provider by MediFind in the treatment of Paramyotonia Congenita.
-His top areas of expertise are Myotonic Dystrophy, Myotonic Dystrophy Type 2, Paramyotonia Congenita, and Facioscapulohumeral Muscular Dystrophy (FSHD).
+He is also highly rated in 17 other conditions, according to our data.
+His clinical expertise encompasses Paramyotonia Congenita, Myotonic Dystrophy Type 2, Myotonic Dystrophy, and Facioscapulohumeral Muscular Dystrophy (FSHD).

 Elite in Paramyotonia Congenita